Marvin Johnson (footballer, born 1990): Port Vale

 On 13 October 2025, Johnson signed a short-term contract for recently-promoted League One club Port Vale to reunite with his former Sheffield Wednesday manager Darren Moore.
 The club had sustained a series of injuries in the wing-back position at the start of the 2025–26 season.
+Johnson himself picked up an injury in mid-November, then suffered a setback in training at the start of December.
+He left the club in January 2026, following the expiry of his contract.
+New manager Jon Brady explained that "I think there were murmurings that he wanted to move on so it's just as simple as that".
+He was part of the 45-man Professional Footballers' Association (PFA) free agent squad in July 2026, and had a trial with Lincoln City the following month.

 Style of play

 Johnson can play either as a left-sided winger or an attack-minded wing-back, and boasts good crossing ability.
 He had a lot of pace as a younger player, being dubbed a "quick-footed pace merchant" by Kidderminster Harriers.

 Personal life

 Johnson is of Jamaican descent through his paternal grandfather.
 As of November 2016, Johnson had two children, a boy and a girl.